bragalab/electrode_visualization/README.md

 geodesic_distance.py can calculate geodesic distances between contacts.

-stim_distance.m calculates distance from each electrode to the stimulation site for stim data.

 # Requirements

 You will need to have FreeSurfer, iELVIs, matlab/r2020b or later and R/4.0.3 installed.